“Whether you think you can, or you think you can’t—you’re right.”

 In 1987 psychologist Susan Jeffers wrote her bestselling book Feel the Fear and Do It Anyway, which sold millions of copies.

-Many successful entrepreneurs and business leaders rank this book as the single most helpful book they read on their journey to the top.
+Many successful entrepreneurs and business leaders rank this book as the single most helpful book they read on their journey to success.

-In this series, we are working on building an unshakeable mindset—and overcoming fear is an essential part of this process.
+In this series, we are working on building a champion’s mindset—and overcoming fear is an essential part of the process.

 The best place to learn about exotic dive locations is from well-traveled divers.